ishquark13/PES-FinalProject/README.md

 This is a Project that intends to capture an overview of all the knowledge from ECEN 5813 at CU My project contains the following functionality:

-A real-time PDA (Pitch Detection Algorithm) implemented using the CMSIS math library Originally, the idea was to detect how far away the input frequency was from the target frequency; however, there are some limitations of using the arm_fft API.
+A real-time PDA (Pitch Detection Algorithm) implemented using the CMSIS math library.
+Originally, the idea was to detect how far away the input frequency was from the target frequency; however, there are some limitations of using the arm_fft API.
 I will go over some design changes that needed to be implemented during development.